hansir-hsj/GoLiteKit/readme.md

 A concise and lightweight Go language framework for rapid development of web applications.

-1. Implement the `context` interface to pass request context.
+1. Implement routing function based on 'go 1.22 http.ServeMux'
-2. Support wildcard routing matching.
+2. Implement the `context` interface to pass request context.
 3. Provide a `BaseController` base class to simplify controller development.
 4. Encapsulate a logging library based on `slog`:
     - Support log levels and custom log formats.